practicalli/spacemacs/source-control/git-configuration.md

 git config --global oauth.token "tokens-in-plain-text-files-are-not-very-secure"
 ```

-To provide greater security when using the token, you should consider using the [GitHub CLI or the Git Credential Manager](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git)
+To provide greater security when using the token, consider using the [Git Credential Manager](https://github.com/GitCredentialManager/git-credential-manager).
+It is not known if this approach will work with magit (let Practicalli know if it does).

 > #### Hint::Magit Forge also uses personal access token
 > Magit Forge also requires a personal access token, although this can be saved in the encrypted file `~/.authinfo.pgg` for greater security.
+The Magit Forge token includes permissions required to access remote repositories over HTTPS
+>
-The Magit Forge token includes `repo`, `user` and `read:org` permissions, so the same token could also be used for HTTPS remote repositories (although for greater security, have separate tokens especially if placing the token in a plain text file).
+> For greater security, use separate tokens if placing the HTTPS tokein in a plain text file).